chands10/PuzzleSolver/august2023.md

 $$P(x, y, z, d) = \frac{\text{surface area of valid positions in octant}}{\text{surface area of octant}}$$
 $`$` = \frac{3 \cdot \text{surface area of valid positions in octant between z = 1 and z = 2}}{4 \pi d^2 / 8}`$`$
 $`$` = \frac{6}{\pi d^2} \cdot \text{surface area of valid positions in octant between z = 1 and z = 2}`$`$
+From this point there are two ways to go about this.
+The first method involves adding up the cases where the octant doesn't intersect with either the $x$ or $y$ axes, intersects with only the $x$ axis (times two for symmetry with $y$ axis), and intersects with both axes, and all of these cases combined with starting with the base of the octant at $z = 1$ or above $z = 1$.
+Thus there are 6 cases.
+The second method involves adding up the eighth spherical caps that intersect with $z = 1$ or above $z = 1$, and subtracting off the extraneous parts in both of these cases.
+Unfortunately two of these cases needed to be split up in two, so this method also results in 6 cases.
+Still, in more of the cases in the second method, the integration is simpler than in the first method, so this method will be used.